Rob Parker (British politician): Council Leader

 In the event, the 1993 election saw the Conservatives lose their majority and ending up with 31 seats; Labour took 25 and the Liberal Democrats 15.
 The Sleaford Standard described the result as "Blue 'murder'" and another newspaper called it "the most radical power shift in the authority's history".
 In the aftermath, Parker (who had won his seat with an increased majority of 819 votes) entered into negotiations with the leader of the Liberal Democrat group, Maurice French, to form a joint administration.
 They formed a pact and Parker was appointed leader of the council, with French appointed the deputy leader.
 Among their first moves was to create an environment sub-committee.
 Over the next four years, Parker's administration saw the construction and opening of the University of Lincolnshire and Humberside's campus at Lincoln, completed within two years.
-Parker has listed this among his proudest achievements and French stated at the time that they hoped the new university would lead to "high-tech companies" starting "to come to Lincolnshire and you will begin to get more young people moving in".
+Parker listed this among his proudest achievements and French stated at the time that they hoped the new university would lead to "high-tech companies" starting "to come to Lincolnshire and you will begin to get more young people moving in".
 Parker supported the abolition of Humberside as a local authority, but opposed proposals to abolish Lincolnshire County Council and create unitary authorities of the county's district councils.
 Parker introduced a system of allowing the public to sit on some of the council's committees, which saw 267 applications to do so.
 At the next election in 1997, Parker also highlighted greater public spending in social services and education, especially nursery provision.
 However, the Conservatives criticised his administration for accruing £47m of debt since 1993.